 In May 2020 I discovered I had cancer and, following a major op, am now undergoing chemotherapy, hoping to be fully cured but aware that I’ve entered a state of uncertainty which raises questions about how to feel whole when you’re only nearly well, to feel fully alive at a time when I may be nearly dead…which of course we all are sort of.

-Now I’m making recordings for a Nearly Show podcast and would also like to set up a Zoom discussion group for small numbers of people to talk together about such things.
+I run Zoom discussion groups for small numbers of people to talk together.
 In my experience talking about this stuff is more often pleasurable than painful.
 Nearlies may feel like regrets and failures when you lock them away, but looked at afresh and shared, become a fascinating extra dimension of our lives.

 If you’d like to write about your Nearlies, and if you’d be interested in chatting about them on Zoom tell me HERE.

 THE NEARLY MANIFESTO

 Nearlyologists call on all people to share freely and openly one with another who they really and nearly are.